 Photo: Alamy – Raquel Mogado

-After that, you go to Somos Foundation and Art Gallery.
-Over there you will learn about the work of this foundation.
-You get to know how it all started, why they do that and you meet some of the staff who teach art.
-You will enjoy the gallery too.
+Afterward, you will visit the Somos Foundation and Art Gallery, where you will learn about the foundation’s work, its origins, and meet some of the staff who teach art.
+You will also enjoy exploring the gallery.

-With this vast experience, he returned to Ecuador to give life to his dream of having his own restaurant, first in Saraguro, his native community, and now in Riobamba.
-You will undoubtedly enjoy a unique and unrepeatable experience.
+With this extensive experience, he returned to Ecuador to realize his dream of opening his own restaurant, first in Saraguro, his native community, and now in Riobamba.
+You will undoubtedly enjoy a unique and unforgettable dining experience.

 B / L / D